kammybdeng/data-science-journey/README.md

-### General notes and models to prepare for interviews
+### General notes and models to prepare for interviews!!!

 ## Data Science Notes
 [Data Science Notes]